-In regard to breaking through the clutter, Sturgeon’s Law manifests itself in two ways.
-One bad: 90% of the advice you will read on how to cut through said clutter is useless.
-Crap advice for cutting through the clutter includes:
+I’ve seen many articles from content marketing buffs on how to “cut through the clutter.”
+That’s a legitimate concern, given that more than six million blog posts are published daily.
+But much of the clutter-cutting advice is not helpful, and here I will invoke Sturgeon’s Law, which says that 90% of everything is crap.
+In breaking through clutter, Sturgeon’s Law manifests itself in two ways.
+One is bad: 90% of the advice you will read on how to cut through said clutter is useless.
+Recent crap advice for cutting through the clutter includes:

 - Spread your content far and wide.
 If your content falls in the 90% crap category, this is like spreading manure (which, by the way, is 100% crap).

 - Make content portable: Dang, just as we were mastering the art of carving it onto stone tablets.

 The other manifestation is good: 90% of what’s published in your area of expertise is also useless, so it shouldn’t be hard for you to rise above it.
 Crap advice repeated endlessly in professional services firms’ articles includes:

 - The world is ever more competitive: No, it isn’t.
 Competition has been a feature of markets since the dawn of civilization.
 If there are too many potters in a village, the price of clay pots decreases until a potter goes out of business, and then the market re-equilibrates.
 Competition self-regulates, at least until the government gets involved.